 • PLEASE STAY ON THE PATHS.
 Movement in planted areas can permanently damage delicate, rare, expensive, and/or historic plant materials or seedlings that may not be visible at the time of your visit.
 The Alfred Caldwell Lily Pool is Lincoln Park’s only National Historic Landmark garden—please help keep its plant community alive.

-The Alfred Caldwell Lily Pool will be closed during the following event dates.
+The Alfred Caldwell Lily Pool will be unavailable for bookings during the following dates.